themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 After clustering is done, new batches of images are created such that images from each cluster has equal chance of being included.
 Random augmentations are applied to this images.

 **7. Representation Learning**

 Once we have the images and clusters, we train our ConvNet model like regular supervised learning.
 We use a batch size of 256 and use cross-entropy loss to compare model predictions to the ground truth cluster label.
 The model learns useful representations.
 ![](/images/deepcluster-pipeline-path-2.png){.img-center}

 **8. Switching between model training and clustering**

 The model is trained for 500 epochs.
 The clustering step is run once at the start of each epoch to generate pseudo-labels for whole dataset.
 Then, the regular training of ConvNet using cross-entropy loss is continued for all the batches.
 The paper uses SGD optimizer with momentum of 0.9, learning rate of 0.05 and weight decay of <tt class="math">10^{-5}</tt>.
 They trained it on Pascal P100 GPU.

-## Evaluation and Results
-- Freeze all the conv layers
-- Add a linear layer and train that
-- Trained on ImageNet and YFCC100M
-- Outperforms SOTA by significant margin on all standard benchmarks

 ## Code Implementation of DeepCluster
 The official implementation of Deep Cluster in PyTorch by the paper authors is available on [GitHub](https://github.com/facebookresearch/deepcluster).
 They also provide [pretrained weights](https://github.com/facebookresearch/deepcluster#pre-trained-models) for AlexNet and Resnet-50 architectures.